adjtomo/seisflows/docs/manual/manual.rst

 Software Prerequisites
 ----------------------

-SeisFlows requires Python 2.7, NumPy, SciPy, and Obspy.
+SeisFlows requires Python 2.7, NumPy and SciPy.
+Users will need to install these packages before being able to use SeisFlows.
+Obspy is required for some workflows, but not for any of the examples available for download.
+(If you can contribute a reliable setup.py script without conda dependencies, please let us know.)

 Forward modeling software is also a prerequisite; see :ref:`solver` for more information.

-If Python dependencies are already installed, it is not necessary to run the provided ``setup.py`` script.
-In fact, the ``setup.py`` is sometimes unreliable as described in the GitHub issues page; if you can contribute a fix, please let us know.
+(There is currently no ``setup.py``.
+If you can contribute a reliable setup.py script without )

 Hardware Prerequisites